Oneroa Beach

 Whakanewha bay is located on the southside of Waiheke, it is a quiet bay but can be busy in peak summer times, it is also the nesting zone for our beautiful NZ Dotterel.

-Woodside Bay is a quiet little bay located in the Whakanewha region, It is a little bit of a drive but can be perfect for a quiet picnic away from all the busy Waiheke life.
+Woodside Bay is a quiet little bay located in the Whakanewha region.
+It is a little bit of a drive but can be perfect for a quiet picnic away from all the busy Waiheke life.

 Rocky Bay also formally known as Kuakarau Bay is a pretty quiet bay, it is perfect for a picnic and a fun space for children to play on its wooden playground The Black Smith.

-Omiha bay also known as Rocky Bay is a small bay located in Rocky bay Omiha, it is home to many moored boats, rocky bay historic boat sheds and access to the boat ramp.
+Omiha bay also known as Rocky Bay is a small bay located in Rocky Bay Omiha.
+It is home to many moored boats, Rocky Bay historic boat sheds and access to the boat ramp.

-Pearl bay is a lovely privately accessed bay,to enter this bay is on foot via the walking track on Otakawhe Bay.
-This bay screams relaxation wrapped around it are many beach houses.
+Pearl bay is a lovely privately accessed bay.
+To enter this bay is on foot via the walking track on Otakawhe Bay.
+This bay has many beach houses around it.

-Otakawhe Bay is a gorgeous bay located on Nepean Ave in Orapiu, many bays in orapiu are accessed only via private driveways, this one can be accessed easily to the public.
+Otakawhe Bay is a gorgeous bay located on Nepean Ave in Orapiu, many bays in Orapiu are accessed only via private driveways, this one can be accessed easily to the public.

-Dead dog bay also formally known as Okoka Bay is a little secluded tidal beach, this is entered via a short path at the end of Margaret reeve lane.
+Dead dog bay also formally known as Okoka Bay is a little secluded tidal beach, this is entered via a short path at the end of Margaret Reeve Lane.

-Putiki bay is the home of waiheke locals house boats and the little yellow submarine, it is a beautiful calm little bay that wraps around the causeway and wharf road.
+Putiki bay is the home of Waiheke house boats and the little yellow submarine, it is a beautiful calm little bay that wraps around the causeway and wharf road.

-Anzac is a quiet little bay located on Natzka road, it is best to visit during high tide as its beautiful and tranquil but muddy during low tide.
+Anzac is a quiet little bay located on Natzka Road.
+It is best to visit during high tide as its beautiful and tranquil but muddy during low tide.